CELTA Teacher Training

 Assignments are internally assessed and externally moderated by a nominated Cambridge CELTA Assessor.

 During your CELTA course if you are not meeting the assessment criteria, you may be withdrawn from the CELTA assessment scheme and awarded a UAL Certificate in the Teaching of English as a Foreign Language instead.
 Please note, the Cambridge Registration fee will not be refunded in this instance.

 Further to the methodology and teaching practice sessions you will receive on the course, there will also be special advice sessions on finding and applying for teaching opportunities upon completing your CELTA.

 Claire Wallace has been a teacher and teacher trainer for 20 years.
 She has worked in Thailand, Italy, Greece and the UK.
 She specialises in eLearning and designing online resources.
 She is an enthusiastic photographer and is particularly inspired by the urban landscape.

 Martin Oetegenn divides his time between teacher training, materials writing, online tutoring and examining.
 He has worked in Argentina, Colombia, Peru, China, Mexico, Italy, Spain and the UK.
 Apart from travel and languages, music is a big passion for him.
 He is a singer, pianist and published songwriter.

 Minimum age: 18

-Qualifications: you must be currently studying on a full time course at UAL.
-For staff, you will be asked to submit a CV at the application stage.
+Application criteria: Students must be currently studying on a full time course at UAL.
+Staff members will be asked to submit a CV at the same time as their application.

 |Date:||3 July 2017 - 28 July 2017|

-* Fees include Teaching in Creative Contexts workshop worth £175 and Cambridge Assessment Fee of £140.
+* Fees include Cambridge Assessment Fee of £140.